-Applications for graduation and commencement, available from the Law Registrar's Office or online, are due at the Law Registrar's Office by December 1 of the year prior to the commencement ceremony for their graduating class.
+An Application for Graduation and Commencement form, available from the Law Registrar's Office or online, is due at the Law Registrar's Office by December 1 of the year prior to the commencement ceremony for their graduating class.
+Students planning to graduate must submit this form whether or not they expect to attend the commencement ceremony.
 Only students who are in good academic standing and good financial standing will be eligible to participate in the commencement ceremony.
 Students visiting away at another law school during their last academic year still are required to apply for graduation and commencement by the deadline.
-Filing the application form prompts the Law Registrar's Office to order a student's diploma and ensures that the student will receive mailings and/or e-mail updates regarding commencement throughout the spring semester.
+Filing the application form allows the Law Registrar's Office to order a student's diploma and ensures that the student will receive mailings and/or e-mail updates regarding commencement throughout the spring semester.
+Filing the application form does not include ordering regalia, which is a separate process.